khushi-411/khushi-411.github.io/_posts/2024-05-15-compute_architecture_and_scheduling.md

 ---

 ### **Introduction**
 Hi there!
-The blog post aims to share a high-level view of the computing architecture.
+The blog post aims to share a high-level overview of the computing architecture.
 It then explores the concepts of resource alignment, block scheduling, and occupancy.
 It also discusses thread scheduling, latency tolerance, control divergence, and synchronization.